Team Kiwi Racing: History

 TKR sold the ex FPR car back to FPR and contrary to what was said in the press FPR was not left out of pocket one cent.
 Needless to say TKR and Radisich parted company seeing Radisich out of a drive.

 After missing Eastern Creek, Hidden Valley Raceway and Queensland Raceway allowing time for the preparation of a new car and engines to be completed it was announced that TKR had struck a deal with fellow Ford team Stone Brothers Racing.
 New Zealand Rookie Shane van Gisbergen was announced as the TKR driver to replace Radisich.

-Van Gisbergen went on to prove himself as a talented young Kiwi driver with plenty of potential so much so that Stone Brothers Racing fast tracked van Gisbergen in to their team after only completing his first season with TKR.
+Van Gisbergen went on to prove himself as a talented young Kiwi driver with plenty of potential so much so that Stone Brothers Racing fast tracked van Gisbergen in to their team after only completing his first season of two with TKR.

-Looking to continue with the opportunity that Team Kiwi Racing was established in the first place to provide Kiwi drivers support with establishing themselves in the Australian V8 Supercar Championship, it was announced that in 2008 Kayne Scott would drive for TKR.
+Looking to continue with the opportunities that Team Kiwi Racing was established to provide Kiwi drivers and helping them with financial support and guidance to be able to establish themselves in the Australian V8 Supercar Championship, it was announced that in 2008 Kayne Scott would drive for TKR.
 Scott drove eight rounds and the team rotated the car through a number of drivers such as Chris Pither, Steve Owen, Daniel Gaunt and for special promotional purposes to provide V8 Supercars additional media exposure throughout the UAE, Team Kiwi Racing provided Bahrain domestic series driver Fahad Al Musalam with the opportunity to drive the TKR V8 Supercar at the Bahrain round of the V8 Supercar Championship.

-With the team struggling to get on-top of the ex888 Ford Falcon throughout the 2008 season, TKR decided that after a discussion with Paul Morris it would be better for TKR to go back to what they knew, having already purchased two PMM V8 Supercar previously.
+With the team struggling to get on-top of the ex888 Ford Falcon throughout the 2008 season, TKR decided that after a discussion with Paul Morris it would be better for TKR to go back to what they knew, having already purchased two PMM built V8 Supercar previously.

-In 2009 TKR provided the drive to former Carrera Cup racer Dean Fiore who was in a position to bring sponsors to the team and could help TKR get back on track without TKR having to fund all of the seasons running budgets as they had done for most TKR drivers over the previous years.
+In 2009 to help reset TKR's foundations after a second big and costly Bathurst accident in as many years, TKR decided to provided the drive to former Carrera Cup racer Dean Fiore who was in a position to bring some sponsors to the team and could help TKR get back on track without TKR having to fund all of the seasons running and crash damage budgets as they had done for all TKR drivers over the previous years.